Osmerion/Quitte/README.md

 A collection of specialized value wrappers.

-Quitte was originally designed as a replacement for JavaFX beans for [Osmerion](https://github.com/Osmerion/Osmerion).
+Quitte was originally designed as a replacement for JavaFX properties for [Osmerion](https://github.com/Osmerion/Osmerion).
 This library does not provide any advanced functionality on its own.
-However, it can be useful when observable values or properties are needed.
+However, it can be useful when observable values, properties, or specialized types are needed.

 ## License